There is a lot of conflicting advice about how to lose weight.

 According to the above study, people who were instructed to eat more slowly ended up eating 67 fewer calories during a meal.
 They also enjoyed their meal more.

-Source: AG Dulloo, et al. Normal caffeine consumption: influence on thermogenesis and daily energy expenditure in lean and postobese human volunteers.
-American Journal of Clinical Nutrition, 1989.
+Source: AG Dulloo, et al. American Journal of Clinical Nutrition, 1989.

 Caffeine, the active ingredient in coffee, can boost metabolism and help you burn fat.